“Soberly lyrical and infinitely gracious.” —Charles Tesson, Critics’ Week, Cannes Film Festival on Les Îles

 In person, via Zoom: curator Rajee Samarasinghe; filmmakers Payal Kapadia, Agustina San Martín, Miryam Charles and Davor Sanvincenti

 This program contains sexually explicit content.
 For mature audiences only.

 Curated by Rajee Samarasinghe as part of the Jack H. Skirball Series.
 Funded in part by the Ostrovsky Family Fund, with special support provided by the Academy of Motion Picture Arts and Sciences.

-THIS IS A VIRTUAL EVENT.
-A ticket purchase includes online streaming access to the program as well as the ability to participate in the live Q&A afterwards.
-Streaming will expire on November 12th at 8pm.
+THIS IS A VIRTUAL EVENT LIMITED TO THE U.S. A ticket purchase includes online streaming access to the program as well as the ability to participate in the live Q&A afterwards.
+Streaming will expire on November 10th at 8pm.